Fundamentals and Principles

 If you are already receiving funding through the Gamecity Hamburg Prototype Funding Program, you cannot be granted funding through the Games Lift Incubator at the same time for the same project.
 It is however possible to receive both fundings for the same project if the funding periods do not overlap.
 If you are applying for the Incubator with one project while being granted the prototype funding for another project, this is generally possible if you can plausibly demonstrate how your team can handle each project and that it does not affect the timing or any other aspects of your prototype funding contract.
 Please make sure to discuss this in your consultation appointment before applying.

-Yes, but at the same time the precondition for entering the Games Lift Incubator program is always that the team is already based in Hamburg or can prove that they will relocate their residence to Hamburg or open a subsidiary or branch establishment in Hamburg.
+Yes, if you can prove or credibly assure that the team will relocate their residence to Hamburg or open a subsidiary or branch establishment in Hamburg.

 Application & Awarding process

 Gamecity Hamburg runs one application period for Games Lift each year.
-In 2021, the application phase starts on June 21 and ends on July 26 (11:59 pm).
+The application phase for Games Lift 2023 ran from May 2 (1:00 pm) to June 20 (11:59 pm).
+The next application round will be announced in early 2024.
 To make sure you are up to date with all deadlines regarding our funding programs, join our Discord Server and subscribe to our monthly newsletter.
 A detailed document on How to apply for the Games Lift Incubator can be found here and will take you through the application form step by step.

 We strongly recommend a consultation appointment before submitting the application.
 Please contact us at firstname.lastname@example.org to set up an appointment and include the following information: